LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 3. Install bower dependencies with `bower install`

 **Run all commands in theme folder : `hexo-blog/themes/tranquilpeak`**

+### Change global style

+If you want to change font families, font size, sidebar color, things like that, take a look at `source/_css/utils/_variables.scss` file.
+This file contains global variables used in this theme. **Build the theme after changes to see changes.**

 ### Change code coloration (Highlight.js theme)